 Nick is a freelance consultant, offering support to charities, social change organisations, foundations and philanthropists.
 He was formerly Trust Secretary (Chief Executive) at the Joseph Rowntree Charitable Trust, where he led a programme promoting democratic, corporate and media accountability.
 He has previously been a trustee of the Friends Provident Charitable Foundation and holds post-graduate qualifications in management and consultancy.
 Nick lives and works in York.

-Ruth is CEO of Abortion Support Network.
-She also supports individuals and organisations to effect change in the world, focusing on early-stage organisations and start-ups, and providing technical expertise in the fields of abortion, violence against women and girls, and sexual & reproductive health.
-Previously Ruth was COO at GoodGym and founding staff member of Orchid Project, where she worked closely with the founder to grow the organisation from 2010-2016.
+Ruth is the Trust Funding Development Manager at Guy’s and St Thomas’ Charity.
+She was previously CEO of Abortion Support Network, and worked at GoodGym.
+Before then, Ruth was a founding staff member of Orchid Project, where she worked closely with the founder to grow the organisation from 2010-2016.
+Ruth also supports individuals and organisations to effect change in the world, focusing on early-stage organisations and start-ups, and providing technical expertise in the fields of abortion, violence against women and girls, and sexual & reproductive health.

 Trustee & Co-founder